If you’re thinking about participating in our next Community Singing Circle & Yoga Retreat coming in 2020, drop us a note!

-Left: Freya and Curran find a patch of shade on the edge of the jungle.
-Center: dinner is served.
+Left: Dinner is served.
 Right: all in the family — our culinary staff — Marcela, sister Esmeralda, and Mom.

 After dinner, our song leader Glen invited us into the spacious main room for our first singing circle.
 Community singing is a safe environment for all levels of musical ability, with a focus on participation rather than performance.
 Group singing awakens the mind and the heart, leaving you inspired and enlivened.
 You don’t need to be a singer, you just need to love to sing and be willing to connect with others through song.
 As Glen describes it, “The experience is a little like church without religion – no dogma, just the feeling of connection with ourselves, spirit and each other.
 It was the perfect ending to an exciting first day in paradise.

 Glen leads the group in a series of songs ranging from unison melodies to layered multi-part pieces.

 Day 2 – Let’s go exploring!

 Dawn awoke with a whisper, and as the sun slowly took hold the group gathered for our morning yoga session, followed by a traditional “Tico” breakfast of gallo pinto, eggs, fruit, banana bread and more.

 Left: we started each day with an energizing yoga session.
 Right: breakfast featured fresh foods in the Tico tradition.